-As a result, you need to break from the trend of miserly salaries and hikes.
+As a result, if you don’t want to have an increased cost of employee turnover then you need to break from the trend of miserly salaries and hikes.
 However, employees are not just looking for great salaries; they are also interested in the benefits on offer.
 This is shown by a study done by Aflac that concludes that 1 out of every four employees believe that a good package is an indication of the company’s concern for employees.

 As part of the package, most employees look for retirement benefits, paid sick leave, and health insurance, and failing to provide these can lead to a loss of talented employees.
 Nowadays, there are unconventional incentives that employees have come to expect, such as onsite childcare and pet insurance.

 If an employee turns out to be a high performer, there is also the expectation of bonus programs and awards for employees to be put in place.
 In most cases, these can be in the form of stock options that make sure the employee feels more connected to the company.